 The PC Server 704 supports up to 2 GB of system memory.
-Your server comes with a minimum of 64 MB of system memory.
-You can install matched sets of 60 ns parity memory modules in the 16 connectors on the memory board.
+Your server comes with a minimum of 256 MB of system memory.
+You can install additional 60 ns parity memory modules in the 16 sockets on the memory board.